Palladium hydride: Uses

-where $C$ is some unknown constant,$E_\text{d}$ is the desorption energy, $k_\text{B}$ is Boltzmann’s constant and $T$ is the temperature.
+where $C$ is some unknown constant,$E_\text{d}$ is the desorption energy, $k_\text{B}$ is the Boltzmann constant and $T$ is the temperature.

 The relation (*) can be fitted to find the value of $E_\text{d}$.
-It was found that, within the uncertainty of their experiment, the values for of Palladium and Palladium-hydride respectively were roughly equal.
-Thus Palladium-hydride has as higher average adsorption rate than Palladium, while the energy required for desorption is the same.
+It was found that, within the uncertainty of their experiment, the values for of Palladium and Palladium hydride respectively were roughly equal.
+Thus palladium hydride has as higher average adsorption rate than Palladium, while the energy required for desorption is the same.

 Density functional theory was performed to find an explanation for this fact.
-It was found that the bond of hydrogen with the Palladium-hydride surface is weaker than the bond with the Palladium surface and that the desorption activation barrier is lower by a small amount for Palladium-hydride than for Palladium, although the adsorption barriers are comparable in magnitude.
-Moreover, the heat of adsorption is lower for Palladium-hydride than for Palladium, which leads to lower equilibrium surface coverage of H. This means that the surface of Palladium-hydride would be less saturated, which leads to greater opportunity for sticking, i.e. a higher sticking probability.
+It was found that the bond of hydrogen with the palladium hydride surface is weaker than the bond with the palladium surface and that the desorption activation barrier is lower by a small amount for Palladium hydride than for palladium, although the adsorption barriers are comparable in magnitude.
+Moreover, the heat of adsorption is lower for palladium hydride than for Palladium, which leads to lower equilibrium surface coverage of H. This means that the surface of palladium hydride would be less saturated, which leads to greater opportunity for sticking, i.e. a higher sticking probability.

-The reversible absorption of Palladium is a means to store hydrogen, and the above findings indicate that even in the hydrogen-absorbed state of Palladium, there is further opportunity for hydrogen storing.
+The reversible absorption of palladium is a means to store hydrogen, and the above findings indicate that even in the hydrogen-absorbed state of palladium, there is further opportunity for hydrogen storing.